EnergyTransition/ESDL-gitbook/esdl-colorscheme.md

 # ESDL color scheme

-In our ESDL communications we always use the same colors for different asset types
+In our ESDL communications we always use the same colors for different asset types, as shown in the following picture.

 ![](.gitbook/assets/esdl-capabilities.png)

-In the table below, you can find the used color scheme for ESDL
+In the table below, you can find the used color scheme for ESDL.

 |            | Fill (R,G,B)   | Outline (R,G,B) |
 |------------|----------------|-----------------|